This site requires a more recent version of Adobe Flash Player to function properly.

 Lowe's EBITDA Margin: declined from 14.5% in 2007 to 12.1% in 2009 due to increasing expenses, declining sales, and de-leveraging of SG&A expenses.
 The margins also suffered as Lowe's continued adding new stores despite weakening demand.
 In addition, there was pricing pressure as Lowe's was trying to increase its market share amid the weakened demand scenario, thereby taking a hit on profit margins.

-In 2010, margins slightly improved to 12.4% as it began implementing cost-cutting, supply chain optimization and other efficiency initiatives.
-In 2011, margins again declined to 11.3% due to the '5% off every day' promotions by Lowe's for its credit cardholders, other promotional activities, higher fuel expenses as well as inventory costs and SG&A de-leveraging related to the closing of 27 stores and discontinued projects.
+In 2010, margins slightly improved to 12.5% as it began implementing cost-cutting, supply chain optimization and other efficiency initiatives.
+In 2011, margins again declined to 11.4% due to the '5% off every day' promotions by Lowe's for its credit cardholders, other promotional activities, higher fuel expenses as well as inventory costs and SG&A de-leveraging related to the closing of 27 stores and discontinued projects.
 In 2012, margins rose to 12% and further grew to 12.4% in 2013, boosted by benefits from the Value Improvement initiatives.
 Margins remained flat in 2014.
 Going forward, we expect the margins to improve over the Trefis forecast period as Lowe's comps improve.
-There could be a 10% upside to our price estimate if long-term margins fall to 12%, if Lowe's offers more discounts and other incentives on products to compete on a pricing front.
-On the other hand, there may be a 15% downside to our price estimate if the comps and operating margins continue to stay flat at the current levels.
+There could be a 7% downside to our price estimate if long-term margins fall to 12%, if Lowe's offers more discounts and other incentives on products to compete on a pricing front.
+On the other hand, there may be a 7% upside to our price estimate if margins grow to 13.5% in the long run.

 Lowe's business is vulnerable to the housing market and the recent slowdown has affected its sales to a great extent in the past three years.
 In the current slow economy, attaining historical high revenue growth rates seems very difficult to replicate in the near future.